Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 These strategies work best when implemented consistently and in combination with proper medication timing.
 While individual responses may vary, most patients notice improvement in bloating symptoms after following these guidelines for several weeks.

 While bloating is a common concern, semaglutide users should be aware of other potential side effects that may occur during treatment.
 Semaglutide may cause side effects such as nausea, vomiting, diarrhea, abdominal pain, and constipation.
-Serious but rare side effects include pancreatitis, gallbladder issues, kidney problems, and an increased risk of thyroid tumors.
+Serious but rare side effects include gallbladder issues, pancreatitis, kidney problems, and an increased risk of thyroid tumors.

 The most frequently reported side effects are gastrointestinal in nature.
 Studies show that 43.9% of patients experience nausea, compared to 16.1% in placebo groups [8].
 Additional common symptoms include: